melaniefp/intro_to_ML_DSC6135/docs/hw0.md

 ## HW0: Intro to Data Analysis with NumPy

-This homework is not graded, and you do not need to submit.
+This homework is not graded, and you do not need to submit your results.

+However, the functions these functions will be used in HW1.

 [Jupyter notebook](hw/hw0.ipynb).